 At Predica, we understand how important it is for companies to retain operational stability while embracing digitalization.
 When joining Maersk on its digital transformation journey, it was paramount to ensure the process didn’t disrupt business operations and the availability of services for employees and customers.

-In 2013, after three years of successful partnership, Maersk asked us to manage its digital identity lifecycle process.
+In 2013, after two years of successful partnership, Maersk asked us to manage its digital identity lifecycle process.
 Our team became responsible for the majority of identity and access governance as well as security infrastructure management.

 After delegating the critical security service to Predica, Maersk’s in-house specialists could focus on strategic planning, business data models, and new offerings for their customers.